Updated April 28, 2021

 One topic I’m particularly passionate about is the safe use of essential oils.
 I do not claim to be an expert on essential oils (Disclosures and Disclaimers), but I am doing my best to learn all I can, including working toward full certification in aromatherapy and French aromatherapy certification.
 Always feel free to ask me questions in comments or message me.
 I will respond to you as quickly as possible and provide the best answer I can, backed with experience and/or credible sources.

 I began my essential oil journey in March 2015.
 A friend had posted on Facebook that the combination of peppermint, lavender and lemon helped her with seasonal sniffles, coughing, sneezing, and watery, itchy eyes.
 I tried the combo on my year round seasonal issues, and I not only noticed a huge improvement, but so did my allergy doctor.
 This is my why, why I am a bit obsessive about essential oils.
 I’ve since branched out to using essential oils for tons of things, and oilsandspoils documents my journey.
 I am so pleased to have you join me on this life-changing journey.
-For more information, visit my Young Living Essential Oils and/or my Hello-Essentials websites.
+For more information, visit my Young Living Essential Oils website.

 As for the “andspoils” part of oilsandspoils, I’ve been making jewelry for about a decade.
 I prefer to use sterling silver, gold-filled or copper metals and semi-precious gemstones, Swarovski crystals, cultured freshwater pearls and glass beads in my designs.
 I’m also a fan of vintage jewelry and have pieces from the 1920s to the 1980s in my collection that I sell or refashion.
 To view some of my work, visit my etsy site.